SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee1/js-basics.md

 <img align="center" src="../images/intro-gee1-images/08list.png" hspace="15" vspace="10" width="600">

 **Objects**

 Lists allow you to store multiple values in a single container variable.
 While useful, it is not appropriate to store structured data.
 It is helpful to be able to refer to each item with its name rather than its position.
 Objects in JavaScript allow you to store key-value pairs, where each value can be referred to by its key.
 You can create a dictionary using the curly braces `{}`.
 The code below creates an object called `cityData` with some information about San Francisco.

 Note a few important things about the JavaScript syntax here.
 First, we can use multiple lines to define the object.
-Only when we put in the semicolon (;) is the command considered complete.
+Only when we put in the semicolon (`;`) is the command considered complete.
 This helps format the code to make it more readable.
-Also note the choice of the variable name cityData.
+Also note the choice of the variable name `cityData`.
 The variable contains two words.
 The first word is in lowercase, and the first letter of the second word is capitalized.
 This type of naming scheme of joining multiple words into a single variable name is called “camel case.”
 While it is not mandatory to name your variables using this scheme, it is considered a good practice to follow.
 Functions and parameters in the Earth Engine API follow this convention, so your code will be much more readable if you follow it too.

 ```javascript
 var cityData = {